 - You have no direct interaction with the editors

-- Resizes, cutdowns, and localizations can increase costs dramatically
+- Resizes, cutdowns, and localization can increase costs dramatically

 - Creative might be fully or partly templatized in some cases